Aiyima T20

 - 12AX7

-The Mesmerizing Tube Warmup Countdown
+The Display and Tube Warmup Countdown

 One of the most delightful features of the T20 is its large digital display which normally shows the current volume.